Before starting the process, please review the protocol document to fully understand the requirements of this program.

 - Plasma unit is transfused at bedside and administered according to local hospital procedures.

-- Report any patient safety, expected or unexpected Serious Adverse Events (SAEs) that occur between 4 hour post-transfusion through 7 days using the Serious Adverse Event form.
+- Report any expected or unexpected Serious Adverse Events (SAEs) that occur within 7 days for each convalescent plasma transfusion administered through the EAP.
 If you have an SAE, you must complete this form.
 This is a regulatory requirement.